splunk/Splunk-Apps-Deployment-Architecture/README.md

 * `deployment.yml` could have more parameters, the suggested ones are the bare minimum
 * Remember: the main concept is keeping development and configurations separated!
 * Be inspired by this solution!
 No need to apply revolutionary changes to the current architecture, maybe only a couple of them would be enough

+## Limitations
+* Splunkbase apps MUST be installed from Splunkbase on Splunk Cloud environments.
+ACS API can be leveraged to automatically install Splunkbase apps, but:
+  - Splunkbase apps **cannot be installed from S3** because of App ID conflicts (they are not private apps!)
+  - Splunkbase apps **cannot be installed with a custom configuration**; once installed, they will have to be configured via UI or by calling other APIs

 ### Learn More
 * [Splunk Cloud ACS API](https://docs.splunk.com/Documentation/SplunkCloud/9.2.2406/Config/ACSIntro)